What is proofreading?

 - Proofreading the document twice, in two separate stages; this may be appropriate if there are a large number of corrections to be made, or if proof-editing rather than simply proofreading is required.
 In this case, the proofreader first proof-edits or proofreads the document, and then carefully proofreads the document again to correct any remaining errors.

-When a document is going to be published, either electronically or in hardcopy, after being proofread and sent to the printer or e-publisher, it needs to be proofread again prior to the actual print-run or publication.
-This is because the printer/e-publisher usually converts the document into a
+When a document is going to be published, after being sent to the graphic designer/printer or e-publisher, it needs to be proofread after being typeset, prior to the actual print-run or publication.
+For more information go to: Proofreading hardcopy publications

-This article is based on my own experience over the past 20 years, editing and proofreading reports, policy documents, and my own and others' publications; self-publishing mainly non-fiction hardcopy publications; and publishing my website and articles online.
+This article is based on my own experience over the past 20 years, editing and proofreading reports, policy documents, and my own and others' publications; self-publishing; and publishing my website and articles online.
 Keep posted for future articles about editors and editing, proofreaders and proofreading.

 Copyright Sally-Anne Watson Kane, On Time Typing.
 Please seek my permission prior to reproducing this article in any way but feel free to link directly to this page if you wish to use this content - thanks!